ggemcila/ggemcila/README.md

 I've finished Master coding bootcamp at Codenation and looking forward to start my carrier as a Junior Software Developer

-- 🔭 I’m currently working on improving my skills as a web developer
+- 🔭 I’m currently working on improving my skills as a Web Developer
-- 🌱 I’m learning Javascript, HTML, CSS, Node.js, React.js, MERN fullstack, Python, Django, MongoDB, MySQL, Git
+- 🌱 I’m have experience in Javascript, HTML, CSS, Node JS, React JS, Python, Django, MongoDB, MySQL, Git
 - 📫 How to reach me: [ggemcila] (github.com/ggemcila)